Anxiety Disorder Treatment for Teens

 Why Choose Teen Challenge Adventure Ranch?

-Our behavioral health treatment program focuses on stabilizing teens with proper medication management based on individual genetics and equipping them with life skills for long-term success.
+Our anxiety disorder treatment program for teens focuses on stabilizing behavior with anxiety therapy, skill-building, and when necessary, proper medication management based on individual genetics–equipping them with life skills for long-term success.

 Our six core areas of healing include: